inkVerb/VIP/501/Lesson-10.md

 localhost/web/medialibrary.php
 ```

+- *Not all CSS changes load because browsers cache*
-- *If you "Drop to upload!" button instead of a full-width box like before, then try using the URL in another browser or a private window; not all CSS changes load because browsers cache*
+- *If you see a "Drop to upload!" button instead of a full-width box like before, try any of these:*
+  - Reload the `style.css` file in a new browser tab to refresh the cache: `localhost/web/style.css`
+  - Try using the URL in another browser or a private window
   - If you need to login again in another browser or private window: `localhost/web/webapp.php`
     - Username: jonboy
     - Password: My#1Password